 WHEN: Thursday 23 March, 6pm – 7pm

-In this Women of the World edition of the Game Changers Conversation Series, we explore the quickly shifting landscape of people, community and culture in Melbourne’s West.
-The panel will take a gendered lens to exploring the social and economic impacts of gentrification, the housing crisis and development while visioning how growth and community can co-exist in the ‘new west’.
-The Game Changers Conversation Series is produced by Victoria University and Maribyrnong City Council as part of the Footscray University Town initiative.
+In this WOW Melbourne edition of the Game Changers Conversation Series, we take a gender lens to exploring the social and economic impacts of gentrification, the housing crisis and development while visioning how growth and community can co-exist in the ‘new west’.

 Mum is the Medicine Showcase